Hair Follicle Secrets for Stronger Hair (2025)

 “Hair Follicles Die Forever”

 False.
-Follicles can become dormant but may still be reactivated with proper care and treatment.
+Even the dormant follicles can be reactivated through good care and treatment.

 “Cutting Hair Makes It Thicker”